How Can I Prevent Bed Bugs?

 Our Bed Bug Control Process:

-Our process involves four main steps: (1) Initial Inspection and assessment, (2) proposal agreement/down payment & scheduling of the job, (3) bed bug treatment, and (4) follow-up inspection.
+Our process involves four main steps: (1) Initial Inspection and assessment, (2) proposal agreement & scheduling of the job, (3) bed bug treatment, and (4) follow-up inspection.

 - Initial inspection and assessment to confirm presence of bed bugs and severity of infestation.

 - If bed bugs are confirmed, your technician will provide a proposal with pricing for your consideration.
-Once the agreement has been accepted we will schedule conventional or heat treatment and provide details on preparing your home for our visit.
+Once the agreement has been accepted we will schedule the job and provide details on preparing your home for our visit.